-The main focus for the translational research portfolio is biomarker studies, preclinical models and early as well as late phase clinical studies.
-Dr. Bjørge is also the principal investigator for two projects funded by the European Commission and national coordinator for different international phase II and III studies on treatment of gynecological cancer.
+The main focus of the translational research portfolio is biomarker studies, preclinical models, and early- and late-phase clinical studies.
+Dr. Bjørge is the principal investigator for two projects funded by the European Commission and national coordinator for different international early-phase and phase II and III studies on treatment of gynecological cancers.

-Together with Emmet McCormack, Bjørge has established the research group INOvA (Innovative Novel Ovarian cancer treatment Approaches, https://inova.w.uib.no).
+Together with Professor Emmet McCormack, Bjørge has established the research group Innovative Novel Ovarian cancer treatment Approaches (INOvA, https://inova.w.uib.no).

 The following projects are ongoing: